DecentricCorp/Lightrail-API-Docs/apiary-sources/api-sections/transactions.md

 ## Transactions [/cards/{cardId}/transactions]
 These endpoints are the various ways you can create and retrieve transactions on Cards based on either their `cardId` or their `fullcode`.
-Note that only gift cards have an associated `fullcode`.
+Note that only Gift Cards have an associated `fullcode`.

 ---